pathologist007/Aphrodite/README.md

-Aphrdite is a python script derived from Hydra.py to download voice extentions from YouTube free!
+Aphrodite is a python script derived from Hydra.py to download voice extentions from YouTube free!